yoramvandevelde/wp-cli_attack_object_cache/README.md

 	- posix_setuid
 	- posix_getpwuid
 	- posix_uname
--The PHP-FPM process will run as a non-priviliged user with a /sbin/nologin shell.

 Although the execution of PHP (and so wp-cli.phar) will have no way to execute system binaries or scripts other than PHP.
 To attack the user of wp-cli.phar (which might be a supportdesk employee or a cronjob running `wp-cli.phar core update`) we could insert the following code in wp-content/object-cache.php: